MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 - We will migrate 3 years of historical production data (agreements, payment requests, refunds) to the new environment.

 Sandbox data will not be migrated due to different merchant and payment point setups.

+If you have a need to have a list of old and new ID's, we have an endpoint for obtaining agreements that offers both `ExternalId` and `AgreementUuid`.
+Please refer to the [NEW Recurring API endpoint description](https://developer.vippsmobilepay.com/api/recurring/) - You can utilize `Agreement-v3-endpoints ListAgreementsV3`  endpoint for mapping.

 ### **3. When can I integrate to the Recurring API?**